What does it mean to be a Project SEARCH Intern?

 Are student interns required to complete an intake process with Riverwood?

 Should an intern need to open a case with Riverwood, they would do so after they have started their intern year.
-An appointment will be made at a time that is convenient for the intern.
+An appointment will be made at a time convenient for the intern.

 As a Project SEARCH participant, student interns must follow Corewell Health’s rules and expectations for their employees.